scribemail/capistrano-s3/README.md

   'another.html' => '/test.html',
 }
 ```

+The `redirect_options` parameter takes `target_path` into account, you can use the same paths regardless of its value.

 Valid redirect destination should either start with `http` or `https` scheme,
 or begin with leading slash `/`.